enasequence/ena-browser-documentation/browser/ena-record.rst

 To choose additional metadata to add to the table display and report, use the 'Show selected columns' expandable menu.

-You can also download files from ENA using `enaBrowserTools <https://github.com/enasequence/enaBrowserTools>`_.
+You can also download files from ENA using the Python 3 based `enaBrowserTools <https://github.com/enasequence/enaBrowserTools>`_ or the `Java based tools <https://github.com/enasequence/ena-ftp-downloader/tree/master/command-line-downloader>`_.
+Or download the latest version of the
+Java based downloader tool from `our public FTP <http://ftp.ebi.ac.uk/pub/databases/ena/tools>`_.

 Analysis Files